SingSpirit/SingSpirit/README.md

-This project open source the data set used in the SingSense-2022 paper.
+This project open source the data set used in the SingSpirit paper.

 Two datasets were used in Experiment.